vivainio/SqlFrags/README.md

 ### What databases does it support?

 All of them, but depends.
 E.g. "Page" fragment won't work in old Oracle versions.
-If your SQL contains @ like query parameters the won't work with oracle (and I didn't yet do a helper for that).
+If your SQL contains @ like query parameters they won't work with oracle (and I didn't yet do a helper for that).
 You get the idea.
 The API has support to branch the rendering based Sql syntax, but currently
 SqlSyntax.Any is used.